The BEST vegan banoffee pie with an easy graham cracker crust and caramel without dates. An absolute taste explosion!

 Assembling the banoffee pie

 I topped the toffee/caramel layer with 3 bananas which I found to be enough!
-I made sure my bananas were ripe as we don't want any starchy fruit in this pie.
+I made sure my bananas were ripe because they're sweeter!

-For the coconut cream topping, chill 1 x 400g (15 ounce) can in the fridge overnight.
-The next day, scoop out only the thick part of the cream which has floated to the top at the top of the can.
+For the topping, I used canned coconut cream but you can use any vegan whipping cream.
+I chilled 1 x 400g (15 ounce) can of coconut cream in the fridge overnight.
+The next day, I scooped out only the thick part of the cream which has floated to the top at the top of the can.

 Make sure you buy a brand of coconut cream which seperates as some brands never do (due to emulsifiers).